2sungryul/camera/README.md

 Publisher node publishes a compressed image topic with jpg format using a ros2 interface sensor_msgs/msg/CompressedImage.

-Subscriber node subscribes a compressed image topic and sends it to PC via gstreamer.
+Subscriber node subscribes the compressed image topic and sends it to PC via gstreamer.

 Open linux terminal on Jetson nano